malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 * https://www.ted.com/talks/angel_chang_the_wildly_complex_anatomy_of_a_sneaker?language=en

 # Essay Project Unit 2
-* Just do a little research
-* Enough to decide - is your topic good or not?
+* In this unit you will
+** Review homework
+** Learn how to do the homework - Choose your topic and do a little research.

 ### 1) Make a list of products
 * things you used this week